Behnam-sn/Castle-Docusaurus/docs/ddd/tactical-design/business-logic-implementation-patterns/event-sourcing.md

 ## What is Event Sourcing?

-Event Sourcing ensures that all changes to application state are stored as a sequence of events.
+_Event sourcing ensures that all changes to application state are stored as a sequence of events._

 Not just can we query these events,
 We can also use the event log to reconstruct past states,
 And as a foundation to automatically adjust the state to cope with retroactive changes.

-Instead of storing just the current state of the data in a domain,
-Use an append-only store to record the full series of actions taken on that data.

-The store acts as the system of record,
-And can be used to materialize the domain objects.

-This can simplify tasks in complex domains,
-By avoiding the need to synchronize the data model and the business domain,
-While improving performance, scalability, and responsiveness.

-It can also provide consistency for transactional data,
-And maintain full audit trails and history that can enable compensating actions.

 ## What Problem is Event Sourcing Trying to Solve?